 - State the current impact of (or functional limitations) imposed by the condition on your living situation.

-It may take one to two weeks for your Application for Support Services to be processed, even with adequate documentation.
+It may take up to 10 business days for your application for support services to be processed, even with adequate documentation.
 If the documentation submitted is inadequate, the processing time will increase.

-Once you submit your application and documentation, they will be reviewed by OAS.
-Incomplete applications will not be accepted.
+Once you submit your application and documentation, the completed packet will be reviewed by OAS.
+Incomplete applications will not be processed without supporting documentation.
 Documentation requirements are firm and are not flexible, so you will be notified if any documentation is missing.
 If the documentation meets the requirements, you will be contacted for an intake appointment to discuss your request for an ESA and possible academic accommodations.

 After the OAS has approved the accommodation of an Emotional Support Animal (ESA), the student is responsible for:

-- Providing evidence to University Housing that the animal is in good health, and has been vaccinated against diseases common to that breed of animal as recommended by the American Veterinary Medical Association.
-Veterinary records attesting to the fact must be submitted and approved prior to the animal taking residence.
+- Providing evidence to University Housing that the animal is in good health, and is in compliance with state and local requirements for licensing and vaccinating the ESA.
+Veterinary records attesting to these facts must be submitted and approved prior to the animal taking residence.

 - The student will meet with a Residential Life liaison prior to the animal taking occupancy in order to review the agreement and expectations.

-- Provide your ESA’s health care and daily needs.
+- Providing for the ESA’s health care and daily needs.

-- Your ESA must be under your control at all times.
+- Maintaining control of the ESA at all times.

-- Your ESA should not be left alone except for classes and academic-related activities.
-They should not be left alone overnight, weekends or holidays.
+- Refraining from leaving the ESA alone except for classes and academic-related activities.
+ESAs should not be left alone overnight, during weekends, and holidays.

-- Clean up after your ESA’s nature breaks.
+- Cleaning up after an ESA’s nature breaks.